Traditional games of South Asia: History

+Ancient era

-Some traditional South Asian games, such as kabaddi, kho-kho, and atya-patya, are believed to be thousands of years old, dating back to ancient India.
-Many South Asian games likely reflect characteristics of traditional life in South Asia; for example, the Bengali hopscotch game of ekka-dokka (related to Stapoo and Chindro) may reflect the concepts of land division and ownership of property in ancient times.
+Some traditional South Asian games, such as kabaddi, kho-kho, and atya-patya, are believed to be thousands of years old, finding mention in historical scriptures and dating back to ancient India.
+Kho-kho, for example, dates back to at least the fourth century BC.
+Many South Asian games likely reflect characteristics of traditional life in the subcontinent; for example, the Bengali hopscotch game of ekka-dokka (related to Stapoo and Chindro) may reflect the concepts of land division and ownership of property in ancient times.

+Modern era

-After the British colonisation of South Asia which peaked in the 1800s and afterwards, British and European sports such as cricket, football, and hockey began to be followed to a greater extent, to the detriment of the traditional games.
+After the British colonisation of the subcontinent which peaked from the 19th century to 1947, Western sports such as cricket, football, and hockey began to be followed to a greater extent, to the detriment of the traditional games.
 The modern advent of urbanisation, globalisation (which attracted people towards more globally popular games), and technology (which gave people digital forms of entertainment such as the Internet, television, and video games) have further diminished the traditional South Asian sports.
 Additional reasons include religious extremism in some areas, which has restricted people from playing certain games, and lack of governmental support.

-However, some professional leagues are now being started for certain traditional sports, such as the Pro Kabaddi League and Ultimate Kho Kho, which are beginning to revive interest in these sports and even globalise them.
+However, the affordability of the traditional games saw them prioritised for physical education purposes by some thinkers of the early postcolonial period, and some professional leagues are now being started for traditional sports, such as the Pro Kabaddi League, Ultimate Kho Kho, and Pro Panja League, which are beginning to revive interest in these sports and even globalise them.
+These leagues are now some of the most-watched competitions in India.